STAT545-UBC-hw-2018-19/hw04-lsloboda/hw04-exercise.md

 suppressPackageStartupMessages(library(kableExtra))
 ```

-* The kableExtra package gives new options for styling tables, but since they are in HTML, we won't get to see the effects in this .md file
+* The *kableExtra* package gives new options for styling tables (but since they are in HTML, we won't get to see the effects in this .md file)
 * We will take a quick look at the data to *sanity check* that the data and variables appear as we expect: